Extreme Weather and Health

 Heat and extreme weather are affecting our health.

-Our health is linked to the world around us, and today’s climate and health challenges are impacting us all.
+Our health is linked to the world around us, and today’s extreme weather challenges are impacting us all.
 In communities across the country, extreme weather is causing health threats, including worsening air quality, food insecurity and added stress and anxiety that affects our mental health.

 Existing health threats are likely to intensify, and new health threats may emerge.
 These changes not only impact the health of our communities but also the strength of our nation.
-The direct damage costs to health are estimated to be between USD $2 billion–$4 billion per year by 2030, according to the World Health Organization.
+According to estimates, the direct damage costs to health are estimated to be between USD $2 billion–$4 billion per year by 2030, according to the World Health Organization.
 Though all of us will be impacted, not everyone is equally at risk.
-Marginalized communities—those that have experienced historical and current disinvestment and have inadequate health and economic infrastructure—are the least prepared to protect people from climate-related health impacts, such as extreme heat, wildfires and flooding.
+Communities that have experienced historical and current disinvestment and have inadequate health and economic infrastructure are the least prepared to protect people from health threats such as extreme heat, wildfires and flooding.

 Supporting Communities in Finding Local Solutions for Local Challenges